jrsmith3/cv/cv.rst

 Summary
 =======

-I have expertise in leading technical teams which build high throughput (petabytes) data engineering and sophsiticated computational applications.
-Prior to working in software, I worked in fundamental scientific research investigating the physics of energy conversion devices, nanolithography, and wide-bandgap semiconductor power devices.
+I am a seasoned leader of teams that build and maintain enterprise-scale data engineering and sophisticated computational applications.
+I drive results by investing in the members of my team and by establishing systems that facilitate excellence of my teams.
+My experience spans diverse industries such as financial services, advanced manufacturing, national defense, and academia.

 Experience